 - 1. Supervisors will: - a.
 Review the Position Description annually in conjunction with the employee's Performance and Development Plan, or as significant changes in job assignments occur. - b.
 Ensure employees accomplish their duties and demonstrate competencies as assigned and described in the Position Description. - c.
-Ensure that higher level duties are not assigned to a position, except for temporary training assignments, emergencies, or other short-term exceptional circumstances. - 2.
-If a supervisor becomes aware that an employee is performing work outside the scope of assignments for the position, the supervisor will evaluate the need for the work and stop its performance if necessary.
-S/he will consult with the Human Resources Office to determine allocation impact during the period in which the work was performed. - 3.
-When changes in position assignments and requirements are considered or necessary, the supervisor will consult with the Human Resources Office and Fiscal Office to determine the potential impact on the position's allocation.
+Ensure higher level duties are not assigned to a Position, except for temporary training assignments, emergencies, or other short-term exceptional circumstances. - 2.
+If a supervisor becomes aware that an employee is performing work outside the scope of assignments for the Position, the supervisor will evaluate the need for the work and consult HR to determine allocation impact and their manager for guidance, and stop its performance if necessary. - 3.
+When changes in Position assignments and requirements are considered or necessary, the supervisor will consult with HR and the Budget Manager to determine the impact of the Position's potential reallocation, and then seek and receive guidance and/or approval from their manager and Appointing Authority before taking action.